RobertL31/fuddly/docs/source/data_makers.rst

          |_ clone_node
          |      | desc: if True, this operator will always return a copy of the node. (for
-         |      |       stateless disruptors dealing with big data it can be useful
+         |      |       stateless operators dealing with big data it can be useful
          |      |       to it to False)
          |      | default: True [type: bool]
          |_ init